 Section 16(a) of the Exchange Act requires our directors and executive officers to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and to furnish us with copies of all forms filed.

-To our knowledge and based on the written representations of our directors and executive officers, during the past fiscal year our directors and executive officers complied with all applicable Section 16(a) filing requirements.
+To our knowledge and based on the written representations of our directors and executive officers, during the past fiscal year our directors and executive officers complied with all applicable Section 16(a) filing requirements, except as noted below.